How to switch to EmailOctopus

 Verify your domain

 If you're using a private domain, to ensure better deliverability, we recommend verifying your domain before sending your first campaign.
 It will enable you to build your sender's reputation and get a better inbox placement in the long term.

 Suppress undesired contacts

-If you'd like to blacklist some contacts, you need to import them as "Unsubscribed" to all your lists.
-Unsubscribed contacts don't count towards the subscriber limit of your plan and you can't send to them, but they prevent you from inadvertently adding them as "Subscribed".
+If you'd like to exclude some contacts from your emails, you need to import them as "Unsubscribed" to all your lists.
+Unsubscribed contacts don't count towards the subscriber limit of your plan, and you can't send to them.
+Keeping them on your lists as "unsubscribed" prevents you from inadvertently adding them as "Subscribed" in the future.